-In words, the lemma means, at optimum, the payoffs in the earlier stages of a player are higher than those of later stages (in the sense that for any $m \leq n-1$, the first $m$ payoffs should be larger than the last $m$ payoffs).
+In words, the lemma means that, at optimum, the payoffs in the earlier stages of a player are higher than those in the later stages (in the sense that for any $m \leq n-1$, the discounted sum of the first $m$ payoffs should be larger than that of the last $m$ payoffs).
 When there are only two players, this reduces to the condition that the payoffs when they are ``young'' must be larger than those when they are ``old'' for optimality.
-When there are more than two players, it is \emph{a priori} not clear what could be the corresponding expression.
+When there are more than two players, it is \emph{a priori} not clear what the corresponding expression could be.
 According to the lemma, for the case of three players, it is $w_1 (u^{[3]}) \geq w_3 (u^{[3]}) $ and $w_1 (u^{[3]}) + \Delta w_2 (u^{[3]}) \geq w_2 (u^{[3]}) + \Delta w_3 (u^{[3]}) $.